Top 3 data classification use cases to build a foundation for data protection

 The following three data classification use cases show how organizations can leverage classification to ensure data is protected from creation to deletion.

 1. Identify the data you have and where it’s stored

 Data identification works like an inventory of valuables for insurance.
 The data is appraised to determine its value.
 Is it internal or even restricted content?
 Or is it content that’s for customer consumption?

 By identifying the value of what you have and knowing where it’s stored, you can take the right steps to protect it based on its value to the business, starting with classifying the data.

 2. Empower your data security ecosystem

-The demands of data protection today require significant investments in time and tools for organizations to meet compliance regulations and maintain the trust of consumers.
-That means using a variety of tools to build a secure infrastructure that covers the various platforms that enable productivity in your organization.
+The demands of data protection today require significant investments in time and tools for organizations to meet increasing regulatory compliance requirements, and maintain the trust of consumers.
+That means using a variety of tools to build a secure infrastructure that covers the various platforms used to enable productivity in your organization.

-Data classification helps inform the other tools in your security program with embedded metadata, so they properly handle data.
+Data classification helps inform the other tools in your security program with embedded metadata, so they properly handle data throughout its journey.

 3. Enable users to be part of the security solution